Disney's Coronado Springs Resort: Festive Fun for All

 Coronado Springs' Transportation

-Transportation to the theme parks is by frequent, direct buses (see chart on page 56 of PassPorter's Walt Disney World for in-transit times).
-There are four bus stops (see map on page 58 of PassPorter's Walt Disney World).
+Transportation to the theme parks is by frequent, direct buses (see chart below for in-transit times).
+There are four bus stops (see map on page 64).
 For other destinations, transfer at a nearby theme park (daytime) or at Downtown Disney (evening).
-A sidewalk connects the resort to Blizzard Beach, and it’s a quick drive to both Disney’s Hollywood Studios and Disney’s Animal Kingdom.
+A sidewalk connects the resort to Blizzard Beach, and it?s a quick drive to both Disney?s Hollywood Studios and Disney?s Animal Kingdom.

 Tips & Notes at Coronado Springs Resort